Lemoncode/quickmock/README.md

 You can take a look at the desktop community preview at [Quick Mock](https://www.quickmock.net/)

-Click to watch the video tutorial:

-TODO: replace with the final video tutorial once uploaded to YouTube [![Quick mock video tutorial](https://img.youtube.com/vi/NqswxUvXm4c/0.jpg)](https://www.youtube.com/watch?v=NqswxUvXm4c)
+[![Quick mock video tutorial](https://img.youtube.com/vi/NqswxUvXm4c/0.jpg)](https://www.youtube.com/watch?v=NqswxUvXm4c)

 ## 🚀 Installation